gholt/swiftly/doc/source/index.rst

       --concurrency=INTEGER
                             Sets the the number of actions that can be done simultaneously when possible (currently requires using
-                            --eventlet too).
+                            Eventlet too).
 Default: 1
-      --eventlet            Uses Eventlet, if installed.
-This is disabled by default because Swiftly+Eventlet tends to use
+      --eventlet            Enables Eventlet, if installed.
+This is disabled by default if Eventlet is not installed or is less than version 0.11.0 (because older Swiftly+Eventlet tends
-                            excessive CPU.
+                            to use excessive CPU.
+      --no-eventlet         Disables Eventlet, even if installed and version 0.11.0 or greater.
       -v, --verbose         Causes output to standard error indicating actions being taken.
 These output lines will be prefixed with VERBOSE and will also include the number of seconds